simplebuild/please.make/README.md

 Motivation
 ==========

 The monorepo build tools like [Bazel](https://github.com/bazelbuild/bazel), [Buck](https://github.com/facebook/buck), [Pants](https://github.com/pantsbuild/pants), [Please](https://github.com/thought-machine/please) give you fast, reproducible, incremental builds.
-However, they're not so friendly to IDEs or the tools we get used to, like virtualenv/requirements.txt for Python, webpack for web apps or go.mod for Go.
-To address that, please.make provides a minimal orchestration layer to unify build/test commands across languages while leveraging the native tooling.
+However, it might be a little bit challenging to adopt them as they tend to replace the tools we get used to, like virtualenv/requirements.txt for Python, webpack for web apps or go.mod for Go.
+To address that, please.make provides a minimal orchestration layer to unify build/test commands across languages while leveraging the existing ecosystem.
+Think of it as a more flexible Makefile.
+It's also an IDE friendly without additional plugins.

 Getting started
 ===============